SiftScience/sift-android/DESIGNDOC.md

   - Other build and device informations are collected from android.os.Build provider:
     - The device manufacturer detail is collected from _Build.MANUFACTURER_ which provides the manufacturer of the product/hardware.
     - The device model from _Build.MODEL_ which provides the end-user-visible name for the end product.
-    - The build brand from _Build.BRAND_ which provide the consumer-visible brand with which the product/hardware will be associated
-    - The build device from _Build.DEVICE_ which provides the name of the industrial design.
-    - The build fingerprint from _Build.FINGERPRINT_ which provides a string that uniquely identifies this build.
-Do not attempt to parse this value.
-    - The build hardware from _Build.HARDWARE_ which provides the name of the hardware (from the kernel command line or /proc).
-    - The build product from _Build.PRODUCT_ which provides the name of the overall product.
     - The build tag from _Build.TAGS_ which provides comma-separated tags describing the build, like &quot;unsigned,debug&quot;.
   - It will check and collect evidence from the device which indicates whether the device is rooted with the following different approaches:
     - existingRootFiles()